peiyuanix/riscv-os/03-Bare-Metal-Hello-RISC-V/README.md

 __UPDATE: The initialization is unnecessary for a minimal *Hello, RISC-V* program!
 We can write to uart directly.
 The initialization may be necessary for real-world hardware.
 The minimal code is [firmware_minimal.s](firmware_minimal.s)__

+## Compilation and Linking Basics

+If you are not familiar with compilation and linking, refer to this concise introduction: [Compilation and Linking Basics](NOTES.md).

 ## Hello, RISC-V!

 ### Write UART initialization code